Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv/editing/unwrapping/mapping_types.rst

    Result of unwrapping Suzanne.

-Flattens the mesh surface by cutting along seams.
+Flattens the mesh surface by cutting along :doc:`seams </editors/uv_image/uv/editing/unwrapping/seams>`.
 Useful for organic shapes.

 Begin by selecting all faces to be unwrapped in the 3D View.
 With our faces selected, it is now time to unwrap them.